pcit-ce/pcit/docs/api/repo/activate.md

 ## Deactivate

-This will deactivate a repository, preventing any tests from running on KhsCI.
+This will deactivate a repository, preventing any tests from running on PCIT.

 | Method  | URL                                                  |
 | :-----  | :-------------------------------------------------   |